 - Suspending agent (Ammonium bifluoride, NH4HF2)-0.3 %

-Fe-ion concentration, acidity and pH shall be monitored at every one hour.
-When the Fe-ion concentration reached to equilibrium for 1 to 2 hours, the acid cleaning shall be finished.
-During the acid cleaning, distribution of flow rate shall be controlled and partial circulation and reverse circulation shall be carried out at suitable time.
+Fe-ion concentration, acidity, and pH shall be monitored every hour.
+When the Fe-ion concentration reached equilibrium for 1 to 2 hours, the acid cleaning shall be finished.
+During the acid cleaning, the distribution of the flow rate shall be controlled and partial circulation and reverse circulation shall be carried out at a suitable time.

 Steaming into the cleaning loop shall be stopped and the system shall be allowed to cool down to 60℃ by natural radiation with continuous circulation.

-The treating conditions are as follows (If the following condition is different with the contractor’s procedure, an alternative procedure shall be submitted.)
+The treating conditions are as follows (If the following condition is different from the contractor’s procedure, an alternative procedure shall be submitted.)

 - a.
 Chemical: Sodium nitrite (NaNO2) -0.5%